Azkae/yank-it/README.md

 3. Click **Load unpacked**
 4. Select the project directory

-Ignore the warning about `background.scripts`; this is referenced in the manifest to support Firefox.
+Ignore the warning about `background.scripts`; This is required to support Firefox.

 ### Firefox